gaps-closure/hal/README.md

 - **Halperf**, which emulates an application sending and receiving data through HAL at a specified rate.
 It also collects performance statistics.
 - **HAL configuration files**, which a) define the supported device configurations, and b) define the halmap forwarding rules.
 - **Simple network emulation**, which emulate the HAL devices and the remote HAL.

+## HAL Tag
+HAL communication contains only the Application Data Unit (ADU) and a small HAL tag.
+The tag has three orthogonal identifiers: *<mux, sec, typ>*, where:
+. a) **mux** is a session multiplexing handle used to identify a unidirectional applicaiton flow.
+. b) **sec** identifies which security policy used to processing the the sent or received ADU.
+. c) **typ** describes the ADU (based on DFDL xsd definition), which tells HAL how to serialize the ADU.
+The CDG can also the tag *typ* with its associated description in order to process (e.g., downgrade) the ADU contents.

+There are two types of tags:
+- The Application tag, which is used by the applicaitons and contained in the application packets (on the left side of HAL).
+- The Network tag, which is used by the CDG components in the network (and contained in the network packets (on the right side of HAL).
+At the sender, HAL will convert the Applicaiton tag into the Network tag using its configuration file mapping (**halmap**) rules.
+At the receiver, HAL will convert the Network tag back into an Applicaiton tag using its configuration file mapping (**halmap**) rules.

 ## Build